Data-and-Trust-Alliance/DPS/specification.md

   - Prefer License codes such as CreativeCommons or Apache
   - May be a URL
 - Example: `Apache-2.0`

-TODO: May be a point of contact for identifying the legal terms under which the data can be used.License may be End User License Agreement (EULA), subvject to Data Use Agreement (DUA) for the Alliance members.

 ### 4.3.9 Intended data use